Yvand/SPBypassLoginPage/README.md

 # SPBypassLoginPage
-This farm solution works with SharePoint 2013.
+This farm solution works with SharePoint 2013 and SharePoint 2016.
 It adds a page that allows SharePoint administrators to bypass provider selection page when multiple authentication modes are enabled in a zone of a web application.

 By default it redirects to the 1st trusted authentication mode it finds in the current zone (most common use-case), but administrators can customize behavior through custom farm property "CustomBypassLogin" (see below for more details).

 ## Installation
+Below is for SharePoint 2013.
+For SharePoint 2016, replace SP15 by SP16:
 - Download [latest release](https://github.com/Yvand/SPBypassLoginPage/releases/latest)
-- Install solution:
+- Install solution (assuming it is for SharePoint 2013):
-`Add-SPSolution "C:\Data\Dev\SPBypassLoginPage.wsp"`
+`Add-SPSolution "C:\Data\Dev\SPBypassLoginPage SP15.wsp"`
 - Deploy it:
-`Install-SPSolution -Identity "SPBypassLoginPage.wsp" -GACDeployment`
+`Install-SPSolution -Identity "SPBypassLoginPage SP15.wsp" -GACDeployment`
 - Go to central administration site > Select your web application > "Authentication Providers" > Select the zone:
 In "Sign In Page URL" section: check "Custom Sign In Page" > type URL below and validate:<br>
 /_login/Bypass/BypassLogin.aspx